← All tools

 4. Rates are shown with their last-updated timestamp for reference.

-Understanding Exchange Rates
+Understanding Foreign Exchange Calculator Data

-The exchange rate between two currencies is expressed as how many units of currency B equal one unit of currency A. The mid-market rate (also called the interbank rate) is the midpoint between buying and selling rates, with no margin applied — it is the rate you see quoted on Google, Reuters, and Bloomberg.
+The exchange rate between two currencies is expressed as how many units of currency B equal one unit of currency A. The mid-market rate (also called the interbank rate) is the midpoint between buying and selling rates, with no margin applied - it is the rate you see quoted on Google, Reuters, and Bloomberg.
 Retail rates include a spread of 0.5–3% (banks) to 5–10% (airport kiosks).
 For large international transfers, compare the all-in rate including fees.
+This tool is designed to be your go-to foreign exchange calculator for quick reference and planning.

 Frequently Asked Questions